|Essex County Indoor Bowling Association

 4. Matches to be played on a Saturday commencing at 10 a.m. on fixed dates arranged by the COMP SEC.

-5. Matches may only be rearranged by mutual agreement and with the consent of the COMP SEC, if a
+involved in the L&SC Shield, matches may be rearranged by mutual agreement and with the consent

 6. Competition Points.